 - In turn, this gives our profit for the company, before Corporation Tax (CT).

-- Now, we deduct our company’s CT at the current rate of 19%.
+- Now, we deduct our company’s CT at the appropriate rate.
+The current Corporation Tax rates are 19% or 25%, depending on whether your company is small or large (see our Corporation Tax guide for details).
 We apply this tax rate to the profit before tax figure in the previous line.

 - As a result, this gives me our profit after CT.

 After CT, the profit in your business is a key figure to know in terms of your finances.
-This figure shows the amount available to make dividend payments from the current year’s profits.
+This figure shows the amount available for a limited company contractor dividend from the current year’s profits.

 How much dividends can I take -the second method

 When considering what is the maximum dividend a company can pay, you can also calculate your company’s profit which is available for your contractor dividends, by working back from the company bank account balance(s).
-Limited company contractors can use this method and it will also show how much is available in your company to pay as dividends.
-Therefore, you can use the following to calculate this:
+Limited company contractors can use this method and it will also show how much is available in your company to pay as UK dividends.
+Therefore, you can use the following to calculate this before you go ahead with working out dividend payments:

 - First, we take our company’s current bank account balance.
 We add the bank account balances together if we have more than one company bank account.